moomenabid/AWS_Serverless_Application/README.md

 # AWS Serverless Application
 In this project we are going to implement a simple serverless application using S3, API Gateway, Lambda, Step Functions and SES.
+The serverless application has been created mainly using aws and python.
+The serverless application has been automated using Terraform.
 The goal of the serverless application is to enable our trainer to send us training instructions in order to guide us through our muscle gaining journey.

 This project consists of 6 stages :